rsmets/minesweeper-cli/MCP.md

 2. Check MCP tools are generated: `curl http://localhost:8080/mcp/tools`
 3. Ensure client is connecting to correct URL (note the `/sse` suffix)
 4. Check server logs for "MCP plugin registered" message

+**CORS/Connection issues:**
+- Set `NODE_ENV=development` for local testing to allow all origins
+- In production, only Claude and Cursor domains are whitelisted
+- Check browser console for CORS errors if using web-based MCP clients

 **Server won't start:**
 - Port conflict: Change port with `PORT=8081 pnpm run dev:server`